-5A.1 The Community Mechanism as Sole Member (CMSM) Model
+5A.1 The Community Mechanism: as Sole Member (CMSM) Model

-As the name implies, under the Community Mechanism as Sole Member (CMSM) Model ICANN would remain a California public benefit corporation (also known as a not-for-profit corporation in some jurisdictions), but its internal governance structure would be transformed from a structure having no members, to a structure having a single member.
+As the name implies, under the Community Mechanism as Sole Member (CMSM) Model (CMSM) ICANN would have ICANN becomeremain a California public benefit corporation (also known as a not-for-profit corporation in some jurisdictions) with only one member (ICANN currently is a California public benefit corporation without members).), but its internal governance structure would be transformed from a structure having no members, to a structure having a single member.
 This change will not require any re-incorporation or affect ICANN's status as a nonprofit or tax-exempt organization, and can be simply implemented through Bylaw amendments approved by the ICANN Board.

-As required by law, the Sole Member in the CMSM Model would be a legal person created through the ICANN Bylaws as an unincorporated association.
+As required by law, the member Sole Member in this model the CMSM Model would have to be a legal person and it is expected that it would be created through the ICANN Bylaws as an Unincerporated Association (UA) given this type of legal person has few requirements for eperating (e.g. no need for unincerporated association.
 The CMSM Model would rely on direct participation by SOs and ACs in this sole member for exercise of community powers but would not require any of them to have legal personhood.
-The Sole Member would have no officers or directors and no assets.
+The Sole Member would have no officers or directors) and is simple to createno assets.

-ICANN's SOs and ACs would participate in this Sole Member.
-Participating in the Sole Member would allow the participating SOs/ACs, as a group, to provide instructions to the Sole Member to use its member powers to exercise the community powers only as directed by the SOs and ACs (for example, to approve a change to the ICANN Bylaws).
+Only ICANNICANN's SOs and ACs couldwould participate in this Sole Member.
+Participating in the Sole Member would allow the participating SOs/ACs, as a group, to provide instructions to the Sole Member to use its member powers (such to exercise the community powers only as approving directed by the SOs and ACs (for example, to approve a change to the ICANN Bylaws).
 The SOs and ACs that wish to participate in the Sole Member would simply indicate they wish to do so at the time of its creation and would not be required to make any changes to their current SO/AC structure to enable this.
 SOs or ACs choosing not to participate initially, or new SOs or ACs that could be created at a later date, could choose to participate in the Sole Member at any time but this would require the current participants to approve this and the ICANN Bylaws to be amended to reflect their participation.

 The SOs/ACs that participate in the Sole Member would do so according to a set of rules described in the ICANN Bylaws that would be created specifically for this purpose.
-The SOs/ACs could only instruct the Sole Member to exercise its powers as a group and would do so by using a voting mechanism as defined in the Bylaws (the exception to acting as a group is related to the appointing and removing of individual directors, as explained in the next paragraph).
+The SOs/ACs could only instruct the Sole Member to exercise its powers as a group and would do so by using a voting mechanism as defined in the Bylaws (the exception to acting as a group is related to the appointing and removing of individual directors-see, as explained in the next paragraph-for details).
 The rules would describe the number of votes each SO/AC would have in this process and the minimum number of votes required to instruct the Sole Member to exercise a power.
 Each power could have a different minimum number of votes required to instruct the Sole Member (e.g. approving a Bylaw change could require a minimum of 66% support vs. approving a fundamental Bylaw change could require a minimum of 75% support).
 Each SO/AC would be responsible for defining their processes for voting under these rules.
 The chair of each SO/AC would be responsible for communicating the votes or decisions of the SO/AC to the ICANN Board.
 This pass-through of cumulative votes and decisions would become the act of the Sole Member.